ucbds-infra/otter-grader/docs/_build/_sources/tutorial.md.txt

 The filename and identifier of each notebook indicate which tests should be failing; for exampl, `demo-fails2.ipynb` fails `q2` and `q2H`, and `demo-fails2Hidden.ipynb` fails `q2H`.

-Let's now construct a call to `otter` that will grade these notebooks.
+Let's now construct a call to Otter that will grade these notebooks.
 We know that we have JSON-formatted metadata, so we'll be use the `-j` metadata flag.
 Our notebooks are in the current working directory, so we won't need to use the `-p` flag.
 However, we have two test directories: `tests`, which contains public tests, and `hidden-tests`, which contains *all* tests.
 We want to use the latter, so we'll need to specify `-t hidden-tests` in our call.
 The notebooks also contain a couple of written questions, and the [filtering](pdfs.md) is implemented using HTML comments, so we'll specify the `--html-filter` flag.

 Let's run Otter:

 ```
-$ otter -j meta.json -t hidden-tests --html-filter -v
+$ otter grade -j meta.json -t hidden-tests --html-filter -v
 ```

 (I've added the `-v` flag so that we get verbose output.)
 After this finishes running, there should be a new file and a new folder in the working directory: `final_grades.csv` should contain the grades for each file, and should look something like this: